-17Note that, in line with many other authors, we are considering the lagged VIX index, as the VIX captures the one-month expected volatility.
+&lt;sup>13Note that, in line with many other authors, we are considering the lagged VIX index, as the VIX captures the one-month expected volatility.
 As such, an increase in today's uncertainty about the future should affect a bank's investment decisions - and hence its leverage - in due time.

-18Including an interaction between the VIX and either type of international financial flows does not alter this finding.
+&lt;sup>14Including an interaction between the VIX and either type of international financial flows does not alter this finding.

-19A variable x is said to Granger-cause a variable y if, given the past values of y, past values of x are useful for predicting y.
+&lt;sup>15A variable x is said to Granger-cause a variable y if, given the past values of y, past values of x are useful for predicting y.
 A common method for testing Granger causality is to run a VAR with x and y and, alternatively, make Wald tests on the lagged values of the two variables.
 Failure to reject the null hypotheses is equivalent to failing to reject the hypothesis that the tested variable does not Granger-cause the dependent variable in each equation.